-As mentioned above, when I stay at a hotel I’ve normally had to travel beforehand.
-I’ve usually had a busy day, which may have finished with attending a special social event which finished late in the evening.
+As mentioned above, when I’m staying at a hotel I’ve normally had to travel beforehand.
+I’ve usually had a busy day, which may have finished with attending a special social event that finished late in the evening.
 Either way, I’ll be tired and I’ll want to be able to get some sleep.

 Some hotels don’t seem to be aware of this, and use flimsy curtains that fill the room with light as soon as the sun is up at 5 am.
-A hotel room needs to be a safe comfortable refuge from the rest of the world, and after 15 beers at a friend’s wedding that I waddle out of after midnight, I definitely don’t want to get up at 5 am.
+A hotel room needs to be a safe comfortable refuge from the rest of the world, and after 15 beers at a friend’s wedding, I definitely don’t want to get up at 5 am.
 Block out lining on curtains should definitely be standard at all hotels.

 Chocolate is the ultimate comfort food.
 I would love it if all hotels provided complimentary chocolate, and by this I don’t mean two small chocolate mints.
 If you are going to offer chocolate, you need to offer something more substantial.
-I don’t even mind if after my hotel has sold off all their safes, alarm clocks and bibles, they still don’t have the money to offer me some complimentary chocolate.
-I just want them to make sure it’s there, for God’s sake, so they can even feel free to whack it on the cost of my room.
+I don’t even mind that if after my hotel has sold off all their safes, alarm clocks and bibles, they still don’t have the money to offer me some complimentary chocolate.
+I just want them to make sure it’s there, for God’s sake, so I’m happy for them to whack it on the cost of my room.

 Soap that actually has a fragrance